 You can create your own postprocessing profiles for general use.
 Open a photo you want to create a good starting point profile for.
 Let's imagine this is a photo of a baby portrait.
 I suggest you start off with the 'neutral' profile, and work your way up from there.
 When you are done, just click on the 'Save Current Profile' icon in the 'Postprocessing Profiles' panel.
 Enter any name; you don't need to specify the extension - RT will add it for you.
+But sometimes, you'll want to save only a subset of the parameters available, e.g. to avoid storing geometric parameters like rotate, crop and resize.
+In this case, hold on the Control key while clicking on the 'Save' button.
+When you'll have selected the output file name, a window will let you choose which parameters to save.
 You can then share these profiles with your friends or in our forum.